✨ Sign Up for our People People Newsletter

 What to Do About Moments of Reflection

-• Celebrate the employee in a way that makes sense for them around birthdays and work anniversaries.
-Signal to the employee you know what matters to them and that they are valued and belong.
+• Celebrate each employee in a way that makes sense for them around birthdays and work anniversaries.
+Signal to employees that you know what matters to them and that they are valued and belong.

-• Make sure the employee knows about alternative career development opportunities and have frank conversations after a missed promotion.
+• Make sure employees know about alternative career development opportunities and have frank conversations after a missed promotion.

-• Acknowledge past mistakes setting expectations and talk about what to expect in the future.
+• Acknowledge past mistakes in setting expectations and talk about what to expect in the future.

 In Sarah’s case, her employer knew she took a pay cut when she took the job, but no one proactively reached out to address a growth plan for her at any point in her first two years.
 Her two-year mark came and went.
 She reflected on her situation and ultimately left her job.

-Good managers and company leaders can use the moments of change and moments of reflection frameworks to create proactive employee support and combat turnover.
+Good managers and company leaders can use the moments of change and moments of reflection frameworks to proactively support employees and combat turnover.

 Company leaders should never be surprised by employee departures.
 To reduce voluntary turnover, it’s critical that managers and others recognize the importance of critical moments and do their best to support employees and their needs during these times.